FTC7393/evlib_book/src/intro/setup.md

-Note: Whenever \*nix is used here, it refers to operating systems which are somehow based off of Unix, such as Linux, BSD, and such (while excluding Apple operating systems).
+Note: Whenever \*nix is used here, it refers to operating systems which are somehow based off Unix, like Linux, BSD, and such (excluding Apple operating systems).
 If you didn't understand some of those words, don't worry: You don't have to.

 # Development Environment